Trump administration asks Supreme Court to step into court fight over deportations to third countries

 The request for emergency relief from Solicitor General D. John Sauer stems from a preliminary injunction granted by U.S. District Judge Brian Murphy last month in a challenge brought by four migrants who are subject to final orders of removal.

-The district judge's order prevented the administration from deporting any migrant detainee unless it first provides written notice of the third country to which they may be removed and gives them a "meaningful opportunity" to raise a fear of torture in that third country, among other conditions.
+The district judge's order prevented the administration from deporting any migrant detainee unless it first provides written notice of the third country — one other than their home country — to which they may be removed, and gives them a "meaningful opportunity" to raise a fear of torture, persecution or death in that third country, among other conditions.
 In his ruling, Murphy found it is likely that federal immigration officials "have applied and will continue to apply the alleged policy of removing aliens to third countries without notice and an opportunity to be heard on fear-based claims — in other words, without due process."

 "Defendants argue that the United States may send a deportable alien to a country not of their origin, not where an immigration judge has ordered, where they may be immediately tortured and killed, without providing that person any opportunity to tell the deporting authorities that they face grave danger or death because of such a deportation," Murphy wrote.
 "All nine sitting justices of the Supreme Court of the United States, the assistant solicitor general of the United States, Congress, common sense, basic decency, and this court all disagree."